 beloved wife.
 He is father to Shirley Keller Thomas and her husband John of

-Fla.; Janice Knowles of Rockland, ME; and Kenneth Keller of Weymouth; cherished
+Fla.; Janice Knowles of Rockland, MA; and Kenneth Keller of Weymouth; cherished

 grandfather to Jeffrey, Jake, Adam, Timothy, and the late Christopher.
 Jack was